A classification of postcritically finite Newton maps: Introduction

 \textbf{Structure of this paper}: Section \ref{Sec_ThurstonTheory} introduces Thurston's characterization and rigidity theorem for postcritically finite branched covers.
-This theorem asserts that a topological branched cover that has no obstructing multicurves is uniquely realized by a rational map (under a mild assumption that is irrelevant for our purposes).
-Since it is often very hard to show directly that a cover is unobstructed--for this purpose, a useful theorem of Pilgrim and Tan controlling the location of obstructions will be presented.
+This theorem asserts that a topological branched cover that has no obstructing multicurves is uniquely realized by a rational map (under a mild assumption that is irrelevant for our purposes), and that such multicurves are the only possible obstructions for existence.
+Since it is often very hard to show directly that a cover is unobstructed, we describe a theorem of Pilgrim and Tan that is very useful for this purpose, controlling the location of obstructions.
 Section \ref{Sec_ExtendingMapsOnGraphs} presents a result on how to extend certain kinds of graph maps to branched covers on the whole sphere.

 Section \ref{Chap_AbstrExtNewtGraph} defines the abstract extended Newton graph, which will be shown to be a complete invariant for postcritically finite Newton maps.
 The equivalence on such graphs is defined in Section \ref{Chap_GraphEquivalence}, and the connection between this combinatorial equivalence and Thurston equivalence is described.